 - Complimentary Silver Elite Status.
-Ability to earn Gold Elite status is you spend $35,000 or more on eligible purchases in a calendar year
+The ability to earn Gold Elite status if you spend $35,000 or more on eligible purchases in a calendar year

 - Receive 1 Free Night Award every year after your Card account anniversary.
 The award can be used for one night (redemption level at or under 35,000 points) at a participating hotel.
 Select hotels have resort fees.

 - No Foreign Transaction Fees